Brujeria (band): Hiatus and projects (2002–2006)

 After that, the band was absent from the stage and uncertainty about the group's future arose, it was speculated that the reason for this was that they were working on a new album but none materialized.
 Also during this period of time, several vital members of the group such as Dino Cazares, departed after alleged differences with frontman Juan Brujo.
+In an interview conducted to Fantasma in 2011, he revealed that Cazares departure was owed to his decision to participate in the Roadrunner United project in 2005, forcing the rest of the band to cancel their show at the annual Rock Al Parque Festival in Colombia, damaging the band's reputation.
 In 2006, there was news from the band with the release of The Singles which is a revival of the EP and singles of the band and the beginning of a new global concert tour known as "No Seas Pendejo Tour" that began in Buenos Aires, Argentina on January 28 and also included the presentation in Vive Latino 2006 in Mexico featuring two new members: Tony Laureano on drums and Jeff Walker on bass.
 Shane Embury left bass and switched to guitar.
 At their first appearance in Europe Viña Rock, Spain, the tour concluded on 6 August of that year in Houston, Texas.
 Later, in September of that year, they returned to do a small tour in Spain known as "Don Quijote Marijuana Tour" now with Patrik Jensen on guitar and Adrian Erlandsson on drums.